Alumni, Faculty/Staff, Luther College Press Collection

 Examples of works included in the Alumni, Faculty/Staff, Luther College Press Collection are described in the previous paragraph.
 Works with a preface or introduction by Luther College alumni or faculty/staff are shelved in the main collection when acquired for the Library.
 Published works by alumni/staff and students associated with Luther College during its earliest years are especially desirable.
 Examples are books produced by the original Luther faculty and staff listed in Luther College Through Sixty Years and the scarce books written by early students such as the Norwegian-American linguist, Elias Molee, who studied at Luther College from 1863-1864.

 The Luther College Library encourages any alumni who have written or created published works to determine if their works are already in Preus Library.
-Since descriptions of all books, musical scores, and media such as CD’s, DVD’s and videos in the library are contained in WorldCat Local, they can readily be discovered by anyone with access to the Internet.
+Since descriptions of all books, musical scores, and media such as CD’s, DVD’s and videos in the library are contained in WorldCat Discovery, they can readily be discovered by anyone with access to the Internet.

-Users may check WorldCat Local to see if their work(s) are already in the library.
+Users may check WorldCat Discovery to see if their work(s) are already in the library.
 Users without Internet access who wish to learn if their works are in the Luther College Library can direct their inquiries to Freeda Brook at the Luther College Library, 700 College Drive, in Decorah.

 Alumni wishing to donate their works or to notify the Library about titles they wish to recommend for this collection can send them to Brook.
 Ideally the Library would prefer acquiring two copies of those particular works which directly relate to the College’s curriculum so that one may circulate from the general collection while the other is shelved in the non-circulating Special Collections.